guxinghaoyun/Facial_Expression_Recognition_Using_GCN/README.md

 (1) This model is very light, only 4 convolutional layers and 2 FC layers (including the FC for softmax loss).

-(2) Recognition accuracy (pretrained on AffectNet database): 73.36 at FER2013 (privated test), 88.91 at FERPlus (privated test), 88.92 at RAF-DB.
+(2) Recognition accuracy (pretrained on AffectNet database): 73.36 at FER2013 (test set), 88.91 at FERPlus (test set), 88.92 at RAF-DB.

 (3) Very speed (9.0 s per epoch for training on RAF-DB) and lowest resoure requirments.